rainerb16/rainerb16/README.md

 ### Hey There! 👋

 My name is Rainer and I am a Junior Full Stack Developer in Calgary, Alberta.
 I have a passion for creative coding and my main stack is V-LAMP.
+Most recently, I also have experience with JAMstack.
 I am also a music producer and audio engineer outside of coding.
 The feeling you get when you finish producing a song is a feeling of completion, satisfaction and joy.
 This is the same feeling I get when I complete a coding project, being able to take parts of code, put them together and see everthing work is a wonderful feeling.

 Things I do with my spare time include producing music, mastering music, camping, fishing, and playing old school retro 2d games.